-Before we dive into the different avenues to get to Mediation, I want to explain the difference between Mediation and Arbitration.
-Mediation and Arbitration are often assumed to be the same thing, but they are not.
+Before we dive into the different avenues to get to Mediation, I want to explain the difference between Private Mediation, Court Ordered Mediation and Arbitration.
+Private Mediation and Arbitration are often assumed to be the same thing, but they are not.

 Mediation can be done in two ways: